This is what I found out about plunge saws. Note that all the below is from research – I am not an expert.

 table saw vs plunge saw

-Table-saws are the go-to machine of choice for the experts (although they prefer very heavy fixed position versions), but plunge saws have their place, particularly for amateurs and occasional users:
+Table-saws are the go-to machine of choice for the experts (although they tend to use heavy fixed position versions to portable models), but plunge saws have their place, particularly for amateurs and occasional users:

 They are easier to use without incident, take up less room, and can do many of the things a table saw can do.
 In one area they have a significant advantage too, namely when cutting large (e.g 2.4×1.2m) sheets since they can be taken to the workpiece, rather than the other way round.